-- A student choosing to pursue a certificate, must complete the normal requirements in his or her department as well as the following requirements of the program.
-The proposed course of study must be approved each term by the director.
+A student choosing to pursue a Minor in Russian, East European, and Eurasian Studies must complete the normal requirements in their department as well as the following requirements of the program.
+The director must approve the proposed course of study each term.

-The certificate requires students to complete four regular courses (two 200-level courses and two 300-level courses) in the following disciplines:
+The minor requires students to complete four regular courses (two Division I courses and two Division II courses) in the following disciplines:

-- History: One upper-level course on the history of the Russian empire, the Soviet Union, or Eurasia.
+- History and Social Sciences: Two upper-level courses on the history or social sciences of the Russian empire, the Soviet Union, Eastern Europe, or Eurasia.

 - Literature, Arts and Culture: Two upper-level courses in the literatures, arts or culture of the Russia, Eastern Europe and/or Eurasia.

 The minor requires students to have a minimum of one year in any or the applicable languages offered at Princeton (such as Bosnian-Croatian-Serbian, Czech, Polish, Russian, Turkish, and Ukrainian) or to demonstrate a comparable level of language proficiency (typically intermediate low).
 Students who seek more advanced level of language competence are encouraged to contact the Slavic Department and choose Slavic as a minor, or major.
 To fulfill the language requirement students must pass the proficiency test administered by the Slavic Department (or in case of the languages other than Slavic by a language specialist in that language), or complete appropriate 102 (for non-heritage) / 103 (for heritage speakers) language course.